-Shelley is represented by JAM Gallery in Malvern, PA, for which she is also the Marketing Director and co-curator, in addition to Blank Canvas Gallery in New Hope, PA.
+Shelley is represented by JAM Gallery in Malvern, PA, for which she is also the Marketing Director and co-curator.
+She is also represented by Blank Canvas Gallery in New Hope, PA, and Mala Galleria in Kennett Square, PA.
 Please see this website's exhibitions page for her current event schedule.

 Shelley's animal and mythological-themed artworks have been displayed nationally as well as regionally, including the State Museum of Pennsylvania in Harrisburg, Philadelphia's Painted Bride Art Center, Philadelphia Open Studio Tours (POST); Chester County Studio Tours, the Philadelphia Academy of Natural Sciences; Pennsylvania's John James Audubon Center, the Art Association of Harrisburg; Abington Art Center in Jenkintown, PA; the Nichols Berg Gallery in Philadelphia; Three Ravens Gallery in Ardmore, PA; Swarthmore College in Swarthmore, PA; Immaculata University's annual juried art show, PA; Malvern Retreat House's annual juried show in Malvern, PA; Annex 24 Gallery in Lancaster, PA; Blank Canvas Gallery in New Hope, PA; Art6 Gallery in Richmond, VA; Artworks Gallery in Trenton, NJ; The Straube Center in Pennington, NJ; the Wilmington Grand Opera House in Delaware; the Maryland Federation of the Arts in Annapolis; the Sacramento Fine Arts Center in Carmichael, CA; and the Pacific Art League in Palo Alto, CA. Some of her creature drawings were featured in the animated short "The Spider Is the Web" shown at the 2008 Toronto Film Festival, while more of her artwork was featured as part of an on-screen art show at the 2008 H.P.
 Lovecraft Film Festival in Portland, Oregon.
 She also exhibited at the juried art show at Dragon Con in Atlanta, GA, one of the largest fantasy / sci fi-themed conventions in the world.